stevenproctor/markov_workshop_template/README.md

 Run
 ------
+To open up an instance of the Erlang shell with the application loaded, run

     $ rebar3 shell

+When all of the methods are filled in, we should be able to do a full run of the application in the shell.

 ```erlang
 > TwoCities = "It was the best of times, it was the worst of times, it was